lab-cosmo/atomistic-cookbook/INSTALLING.rst

 ===================

-The main repository contains the source files of all recipes, but you should only fetch the entire repository if you plan on contributing one (see also  <CONTRIBUTING.rst>`_).
-If you are interested in learning the techniques discussed in a specific recipe, this is not recommended, as you will also have to understand the build mechanism for the website.
+The main repository contains the source files of all recipes, but you should only fetch the entire repository if you plan on `contributing one
+<CONTRIBUTING.rst>`_.
+If you are interested in learning
+the techniques discussed in a specific recipe, this is not recommended, as you will also have to understand the build mechanism for the website.